spartypkp/open-source-legislation/README.md

 - **Reserved:** Indicates that this piece of legislation (structure or content node) is no longer available because the legislature has restructured, renumbered, or repealed it.
 - **Soup:** The BeautifulSoup object in Python that contains the HTML of the entire current webpage.

-## Scraping Methods

-### Recursive Method

-Used for jurisdictions where levels are nested within each other.

-### Iterative Method - Regular

-Used when levels follow a consistent order and are always the same.

-### Iterative Method - Stack

-Used when all structure nodes are on one page and require a stack data structure to handle.

 ## Additional Resources